Simro25011/surfs_up/README.md

 https://github.com/Simro25011/surfs_up/blob/main/Ressources/June%20Temperature.png

-- The Average temperature is
+- The Average temperature is 75℉
- - The Min temperature is
+ - The Min temperature is 64℉
-  - the Max temperature is
+  - the Max temperature is 85℉

 ### December Temperature

 https://github.com/Simro25011/surfs_up/blob/main/Ressources/December%20Temperature.png

+- The Average temperature is 71.℉
+ - The Min temperature is 56℉
+  - the Max temperature is 83℉

+## Summary
+Oahu has relatively consistent temperatures throughout the year, with a low probability of sustained precipitation.
+If we rewrite the query to add precipitation to the results for June and December, the average precipitation for those months appears as